The Castle Tavern

 An ATM is located at the end of the bar counter and there are plenty of gaming machines to play.
 The pub offers free pool on Monday evenings, a Thursday quiz and poker on Sundays.
 Outside is a decked area for al fresco drinking and there is plenty of car parking.

-At the bar is a standard range of beers, wines and spirits, including two cask ales (Wells Bombardier and Fuller’s London Pride) as well as American Shipyard Pale Ale on keg.
+At the bar is a standard range of beers, wines and spirits, including two cask ales (Sharp’s Doom Bar and Greene King IPA).

 Pub Owner/Operator: Greene King